manu-mannattil/nolitsa/README.md

 ---------------

 Special thanks are due to Sagar Chakraborty for hours of constructive criticism, encouragement, and advice.
-I am also grateful to other members of the Simulation and Modeling Lab, IIT Kanpur for stimulating discussions.
+Other members of the Simulation and Modeling Lab, IIT Kanpur are also thanked for stimulating discussions.

 License